nicktogo/CA-DMV-appointment-scheduler/README.md

 5. Write your information to the config file

-6. Change line 123 to match the following three months.
-For example, if current month is June, then match `June|July|August`.

 6. You should probably just test the script at this point before getting into the cronjob stuff.
-Just run `dmv.sh 124 40` (or whatever city/days into the future you care about checking) and make sure it all works.
+Just run `dmv.sh 632 40` (or whatever office/days into the future you care about checking) and make sure it all works.
-The number 124 is the city's index in the dropdown list.
-For example, as of Jun 12 2018, 122 is SAN FRANCISCO, 123 is SAN JOSE, 124 is SAN JOSE DLPC.
-It is tedious, but it works. haha
+You can find the officeId in the dropdown menu's HTML content.
+For example, 632 is Santa Clara DMV.
+See [Office-ID.md](Office-ID.md) for other DMVs.
 The number 40 is the number of days in the future that would be acceptable to you.

 7. Set up a cronjob to run the script